Sporph/.github/profile/README.md

 Join us on this journey to make a real difference.
 Together, we can bring hope and support to those who need it most—in **Gaza**, **South Lebanon**, and beyond.

 ---

+## 📖 Learn More

+Dive deeper into Sporph’s mission, values, and operational approach:

+- **[The Story Behind Sporph](./OUR_STORY.md)**: Discover how Sporph started and the vision that drives us to create impactful change in crisis-affected regions.
+- **[Social Business Model](./SOCIAL_BUSINESS_MODEL.md)**: Explore our unique, sustainable approach to financing, growth, and long-term impact.

 > **Disclaimer**: This project is currently in development.
 Some features may not yet be fully operational or accessible.
 Please follow us for updates!